Skip to main content

 What if I moved into assisted living, a nursing home, or the hospital for a long stay?

 You may still qualify.
-Virginia law says extended stays in care facilities do not automatically mean the home stops being your sole dwelling, as long as the home is not used by or leased to others for consideration.
+Virginia law says extended stays in care facilities do not automatically mean the home stops being your sole dwelling, as long as the home is not used by or leased to others for payment.
 Tell the local office about the move and ask what documents they need.

 Is there a special program for veteran seniors?